Alejandro Domínguez (footballer, born 1981)

-Alejandro Damián Domínguez (born 10 June 1981), also known as Chori, is a former Argentine footballer who played as an attacking midfielder or a second striker.
+Alejandro Damián Domínguez (born 10 June 1981), also known as Chori, is an Argentine retired footballer who played as an attacking midfielder or a second striker.

 Career

 Early career

-After playing for second league club Quilmes, Domínguez, nicknamed 'Chorí' since he was a teenager, was signed by Argentine giants River Plate, crowning himself later on as three times Clausura champion with The Millionaires.
+After playing for second league club Quilmes, Domínguez, nicknamed 'Chorí' since he was a teenager, joined Argentine giants River Plate, winning the Clausura three consecutive times with the club.

 Rubin Kazan

 Scouted by several European clubs, he ended up signing for Russian side Rubin Kazan, in 2004.
 During 2006 pre-season Rubin tried to sell him, but they were not satisfied with the amount offered for him and decided to keep him.

 Zenit Saint Petersburg

 Domínguez was signed by FC Zenit Saint Petersburg for €7 million before the start of 2007 Russian season, breaking the record transfer fee inside the Russian Premier League, however the record was exceeded in 2008, when Danny moved from FC Dynamo Moscow to Zenit Saint Petersburg for a fee well above 30 million euros.
 One of Domínguez's most notable performances was in the 4–0 UEFA Cup victory over Bayern Munich which sent Zenit to the final of the competition for the first time in the history of the club.
 Domínguez played exceptionally well and provided 2 assists.

-Zenit's fans will never forget how Dominguez won them their first championship title in 2007.
+Dominguez played an extraordinary role in winning Zenit's first domestic championship title in 2007.
 The Gazprom-sponsored side needed a win at now-defunct Saturn in order to finish top and had to defend a last-minute corner when leading 1–0.
 As the Zenit Saint Petersburg defence froze, Baffour Gyan's header seemed to be making its way into the net, only for Chori—one of the shortest players on the pitch at 5-foot-7 – to miraculously jump on the line and head it onto the crossbar.